hwd404/FOLD-R-PP/README.md

 **columns** lists all the features needed, **nums** lists all the numeric features, **label** implies the feature name of the label, **pos** indicates the positive value of the label.

 ### Training
 The FOLD-R++ algorithm generates an explainable model that is represented with an answer set program for classification tasks.
-Here's an example for breast-w dataset:
+Here's an training example for breast-w dataset:

 <code>